Many prescription medications can cause tooth damage.

 Healthy teeth and gums depend on good oral hygiene, a low-sugar diet, healthy saliva and regular visits to the dentist.
 It is important that you tell your dentist about any medications you are taking.

-Prevention is certainly better than cure, since dental restoration treatments can be expensive and time-consuming.
+Prevention is certainly better than cure, as dental restoration treatments can be expensive and time-consuming.

 Medicines and developing teeth